artsmf/blog/content/blog/finding-inspiration.md

 # post thumb
 image: "images/post/20221001.jpg"

+#alt-text
+alt_text:  "mixed media sketch of a jar with slips of paper in it"

 # meta description
 description: "Trying out Caran D'Ache Neocolor 2 water-soluble crayons for portraits and illustration projects in an attempt to get some inspiration and overcome art block."